 However, once the date had been secured (and was willing), young people simply revered the Rambler’s front seats that famously folded down to create a big, flat bed.
 In contrast, the contemporary GP’s bucket seats-and-console formed a very effective cock-blocker (in my younger son’s parlance).
 The ultimate irony.

 Part of the Rambler’s image problem came from the wheezy old 195.6 cu in OHV six, whose flathead roots date to a distant era, that powered virtually every Classic.
 By 1963, AMC’s experimentation with an aluminum-block version was at an end.
-Like the Vega engine of a decade later, its standard cast-iron head had been slapped on a lightweight aluminum block, a combination whose issues included overheating problems related to unhappy chemical interactions between the aluminum, iron and copper radiator, as well as other problems.
+Like the Vega engine of a decade later, its standard cast-iron head had been slapped on a lightweight aluminum block, a combination whose issues included overheating problems related to unhappy chemical interactions between the aluminum, iron and copper radiator, as well as other issues.
 Once standard in all 1962 Classics (unless the cast-iron version was specified), by 1963 it was now standard only in the top-line Classic 770.
 And by 1964, it was another historical footnote, one preferably forgotten.

-A 287 cu in, 198-hp V8 was optional, but not really common in Classics.
+A 287 cu in 198-hp V8 was optional, but not really common in Classics.
 Ramblers were all about thrift and fold down seats.
 While rugged and reliable, it also was heavy, having been designed in the pre-thinwall era.
 The V8s in these cars only exacerbated a weakness shared by all Ramblers of this vintage: Handling that was mediocre, or worse.

 Most contemporary tests made note of the malady, which had plagued Ramblers from the beginning.
 Chassis engineering was not AMCs strong suit, which only helped reinforce its dull-car image.
 The new chassis that arrived in 1967 went some distance to ameliorate that, but AMC could never hope to keep up with GM’s rapid progress in that area, especially in the seventies.
 There was a reason it was called Rambler rather than Rusher.